 Per the amendments to IFRS 4 Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts, companies applying the temporary exemption are required to disclose fair value information with respect to their investments in financial assets whose contractual cash flows reflect solely payments of principal and interest on the principal amount outstanding (SPPI), to enable users of financial statements to compare insurers applying the temporary exemption with entities applying IFRS 9.
 The Company's fixed income invested assets presented in Notes 5 and 8 include cash equivalents, short-term investments, bonds, mortgages, loans on policies and policy contract loans and primarily have cash flows that qualify as SPPI.

-Fixed income invested assets which do not have SPPI qualifying cash flows as at December 31, 2018 include bonds and mortgages with fair values of \$20.2 million and \$11.5 million, respectively.
+Fixed income invested assets which do not have SPPI qualifying cash flows as at December 31, 2019 and December 31, 2018 include mortgages with fair values of \$10.4 million and \$11.5 million, respectively.